vageeshb/Automatr/JSAF/README.md

 	* Empty
 	* Element Present/Element Displayed
 	* Element Not Present/Element Not Displayed
+	* Element is Checked / is Not checked
 	* Hover
 	* Javascript
 	* Drag And Drop